-Long-time research on how children sleep has identified that the two primary issues that may harm the health and safety of the children.
+Long-time research on how children sleep has identified that the two primary issues that may harm the health and safety of children.
 The two issues are Posture and Tolerance.

-Generally speaking, there are three sleep postures: Supine lying, sleeping on their bakside; side sleeping posture which includes lying on the left, right or both sides alternatively; and Prone lying, lying on their front.
+Generally speaking, there are three sleep postures: Supine lying, sleeping on their backside; side sleeping posture which includes lying on the left, right or both sides alternatively; and Prone lying, lying on their front.
 Normally, all postures are used but there will be a primary posture a child always defaults to.
 Research into child sleep and safety claims that where the child’s condition permits, Supine lying is the optimum position for achieving undisturbed sleep.
 This is because the child’s weight is distributed across the largest surface area on the bed.
-This has the advantage of a minimised build-up of pressure points and hot spots which are a common cause of sleep disturbance.
+This has the advantage of a minimised build-up of pressure points and hot spots which are common causes of sleep disturbance.

-Supine posture is also preferred by paediatric sleep experts for achieving symmetric sleeping position.
+Supine posture is also preferred by paediatric sleep experts for achieving a symmetric sleeping position.
 Studies have shown where the child can develop a tolerance for Supine lying, they may often be able to sleep through the night undisturbed.

 There are however occasions where Supine lying may not be acceptable or desirable.
 Side-lying is preferred in such cases which means your child may need to be turned from one side to the other during the night.
-Only on rare occasions, possibly as a result of established sleep patterns, would we see children sleeping in prone.
+Only on rare occasions, possibly as a result of established sleep patterns, would we see children sleeping prone.
 Your child’s preferred sleeping position will depend on many things including their condition, age and existing sleep patterns.